qimiko/gdps-android-public/app/src/main/cpp/libaurav2/docs/jni-funcs.md

 `Lcom/kyurime/geometryjump/ModGlue;->isLauncherBuild()Z`
 Returns true if launcher mode is enabled.
 This enables extra asset redirections in the mod code.

+`Lcom/kyurime/geometryjump/ModGlue;->isScreenRestricted()Z`
+Returns true if aspect ratio restriction is enabled in the app preferences.

+`Lcom/kyurime/geometryjump/ModGlue;->toggleIsScreenRestricted()V`
+Toggles the aspect ratio restriction option in the app preferences.

 ## Native Methods

 These methods are defined by the mod code for use by the Android layer.
 Their definitions can be found in ["classes/callbacks/"](/src/classes/callbacks/).